Elildes/Elildes/README.md

 - 👋 Hi, I’m @Elildes
 - 👀 I’m interested in comunication and information technology
-- 🌱 I’m currently learning bachelor degree in information technology
+- 🌱 I’m currently learning bachelor degree in Software Engineering
 - 💞️ I’m looking to collaborate on IMD/UFRN

 <!---